 Side journeys in my life led me to artmaking of all kinds.
 I latched onto photography and then came back to books.
-This time around, I made my own—made the paper, sewed the bindings, all that.
+This time around, I designed my own—made the paper, sewed the bindings, all that.

 illustration by SARAH MAZZETTI for The New Yorker

-Inside the Music is about the people who make music.
+This is about the people who make music.
 And depending on how you look, it can be a portrait of the music itself.

 My long-term documentary project had some steep learning curves but, trial by fire, it really made me as an artist.
 Almost two years of daily observation with cameras and journal in rehearsals and backstage gave me the raw material.
 My original vision had been a lot of photographs with identifying captions, but it evolved – as creative projects do – into a patchwork quilt of stories wrapped around the images.